Clinical Virtual Reality (VR)

 Alexander Papp, MD and I work closely together to achieve the most out of ketamine therapy, by timing psychotherapeutic interventions with the ketamine administration to take advantage of brain changes that can occur after the ketamine administration.
 After receiving my Doctorate in Psychology I obtained a Masters in Clinical Psychopharmocology.
 I also completed a Certificate in Integrated Primary Care, designed to seamlessly integrate mental health care with health issues.
 This approach recognizes that a person’s medical, psychological and social challenges are interrelated.
 It integrates evidence-based psychological and medical principles for the purpose of diagnosing and treating emotional, behavioral, substance abuse and cognitive issues.

-Addiction treatment focuses on helping you understand the relationship between your thoughts, emotions, and behaviors, primarily using cognitive-behavioral therapy from a non-12-step perspective.
-My interest in addiction recovery and alcohol treatment in San Diego was sparked by my search to help family members with addictive behaviors, and it has become my primary focus.
+Addiction treatment focuses on helping you understand the relationship between your thoughts, emotions, and behaviors, primarily using cognitive-behavioral therapy.
+I believe that there are many paths to change addictive behaviors.
+My interest in addiction recovery and alcohol treatment in San Diego was sparked by my search to help family members with addictive behaviors, and it has become one of my primary focuses.
 I've held different positions at intensive outpatient addiction treatment centers, including staff psychologist, post-doctoral fellow, supervising addiction counselor, clinical coordinator, biofeedback specialist, and recovery buddy.
-My credentials include Substance Abuse Counselor (SAP), Master Addiction Counselor (MAC), and a Certified Addiction Treatment Counselor (CAADE), as well as my Psychology Doctorate (PsyD).
+My credentials include Master Addiction Counselor (MAC) and Psychology Doctorate (PsyD).
+I have also held credentials of Substance Abuse Counselor (SAP) and a Certified Addiction Treatment Counselor (CAADE).
 I volunteered with SMART Recovery (a non-12-step self-help group) for seven years, serving in a variety of positions.
 I have a copyrighted addiction scale, which I developed with Donal Meichenbaum, PhD.

 I have a Psychology Doctorate (Psy.D.)
 I treat adults, children, families, groups, and couples.
 My specialties include addictive behaviors, anxiety, trauma and traumatic grief, mood disorders, and relationship problems.
 I have specialized training in bipolar disorders, sleep issues, psychopharmacology, and trauma.
 I use an eclectic approach that includes cognitive-behavioral therapy (CBT), exposure therapy, biofeedback and breath-retraining, EMDR, and psychoeducation.
 I have published work in the field of complicated grief.
 I have broad life experiences and extensive educational background in multiple subject areas, which helps me understand my clients more fully.